xploitoverload/NetRecon/README.md

 > "Every network tells a story.
 NetRecon helps you read it."

-## NetRecon: Local Network Reconnaissance
+## NetReconX: Local Network Reconnaissance

 **NetRecon** is a Python-based network reconnaissance tool built from scratch for discovering and monitoring devices on local networks.